 Below is an overview of the law in California regarding installation of an ignition interlock device after someone has had multiple DUIs.
-Contact Us for a free case review.

-If probation is not granted, CVC § 23540 provides for a jail term of at least 90 days and up tp one year, and the usual fine and license suspension under CVC 13352(3)(a).
+A defendant convicted of having violated CVC § 23152 within 10 years of another misdemeanor or felony DUI offense (where the current conviction is for a misdemeanor) faces increased punishment.If probation is not granted, CVC § 23540 provides for a jail term of at least 90 days and up tp one year, and the usual fine and license suspension under CVC 13352(3)(a).
 If probation is granted, CVC § 23542 again sets forth alternative minimum sentences.
 The first requires a jail term of at least 10 days but not more than one year and the fine.
 The second alternative, avoiding the minimum 10 days incarceration, involves serving two minimum 48-hour jail stays (usually on weekends):

 - (1) Be confined in the county jail for at least 96 hours, but not more than one year.
 A sentence of 96 hours of confinement shall be served in two increments consisting of a continuous 48 hours each.
 The two 48-hour increments may be served non-consecutively.